UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 type: slides
 ---

-# The fundamental tradoff and the golden rule
+# The fundamental tradeoff and the golden rule

 Notes: <br>